Advanced Cybersecurity: Why a Firewall Won’t be Enough in 2020

 The other reason these organizations are choice targets is the lax advanced cybersecurity (or any security for that matter) often present among SMBs.

 Many are unprepared for an attack, with no disaster recovery plan in place and few strong security measures to prevent access.

 Additionally, they rely on outdated software implemented by an overburdened in-house IT team—or worse yet, they have no in-house team at all to install and monitor appropriate protective measures.

 Why a Firewall Is No Longer Effective for Modern Businesses

 Regardless of your organization’s size, relying on a firewall for protection from cyberattacks is not enough to protect modern businesses from increasingly sophisticated cyberthreats.

 Nearly any smart device from phones and laptops to printers, tablets, and televisions can be connected to a business network, creating an access point for criminals and an additional vulnerability.

 While an environment featuring BYOD and IoT technology can increase productivity and positively impact workflow and revenue, it also decreases local control, provides additional vulnerability to malware and viruses, requires securing and management of multiple operating systems, and increases the chance of physical theft.

 No matter how you look at it, the additional complexity of these time- and money-saving technologies also requires increasingly complex security measures to ensure proper data protection.

-Fortunately, experienced Managed Security Services Partners (MSSPs) have developed advanced cyber security measures to take your company’s security to the next level.
+Fortunately, experienced managed security service providers (MSSPs) have developed advanced cybersecurity measures to take your company’s security to the next level.
 These include, but are not limited to: